OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 *   **`DataContainer.gd`:** An abstract base class defining the interface for all containers (e.g., `get_uuid(index)`, `set_uuid(index)`, `find_first_empty_slot()`).
 *   **`FixedArrayContainer.gd`:** A concrete implementation for collections with a fixed, predefined size, such as the player/enemy lineups and benches.
 *   **`GrowableGridContainer.gd`:** A concrete implementation for collections that can expand when full, such as the tiered battle inventories and the discard pile.
+    *   **Initial Size Rule:** To ensure a consistent player experience, all tiered inventory containers (RunInventoryT* and BattleInventoryT*) must be instantiated with an initial size of 16.

 Both `RunState` and `BattleManager` use an internal dictionary of these containers to manage their respective instances efficiently.
 Part 3: Logic Layer & Managers